THE WINERY HISTORY

 THE RIZZO FAMILY

-Back in 1927, while on a hunting trip in the tall sagebrush of North County San Diego, Vincent Rizzo came across a large production winery for sale, during prohibition.
+Back in 1927, while on a hunting trip in the tall sagebrush of North County San Diego, Vincent Rizzo came across a large production winery for sale.
 He saw the opportunity and purchased the winery for his family to begin what would become an endearing journey and labor of love.
 During Prohibition, Vincent diversified, pressing olive oil from the Olive trees that also grew on the property, and selling that to the San Diego Tuna canning industry.
-He also sold sacramental wine to the Catholic church and grape juice that some say would ferment by the time you reached the end of the dusty road that joined the old 395 highway.
+He also sold sacramental wine to the Catholic church and grape juice that some say would ferment by the time you reached the end of the long dusty driveway.

-Now in their third generation, the Rizzo Family, still at the helm of the winery, work side by side with a great winemaking team, tasting room staff and maintenance and cellar crew to share wine, food and fellowship as they always have.
+Now in their third generation, the Rizzo Family, work alongside a great cast of characters to make Bernardo Winery the destination it is today.
+The goal is and always has been to share wine, food and good times together.
 The landscape has changed over the years, but the family's dedication to preserving history, producing good wine and welcoming guests has remained the same.
-Along with our wines, guests can enjoy our rustic Italian dining menu, that sprung from Grandmas tried and true Italian recipes as well as a village of locally owned shops and galleries.
+Along with our wines, guests can enjoy our rustic Old-California/Sicilian dining menu, that sprung from Grandpa Vincent's tried and true Sicilian recipes.
+Guests are also delighted with our many artists and shops strewn around the winery courtyard.

 Selena Roberts ~General Manager